S4HILp/Social-Distancing-Detection-using-Computer-Vision/README.md

 ## Inference using detect.py

 Weights will automatically be downloaded when the following command is run.
 The `--classes` tag is used to detect only people.
 The results of inference will be stored under runs/detect/.
+Instead of specifying `yolov5x.pt` path to other model weights can be provided.

-`python detect.py --weights <weights-path> --source <video-path> --classes 0`
+`python detect.py --weights yolov5x.pt --source <video-path> --classes 0`

 See the [YOLOv5 Docs](https://docs.ultralytics.com/yolov5/) for full documentation on training, testing and deployment.